 The Survivor Diet And The Prisoner Workout

-My brother told me he had lost 8lbs in the past 2 weeks and thought he was on the right path – following The Survivor Diet and The Prisoner Workout.
+My brother told me he had lost 8lbs in the past 2 weeks and thought he was on the right path until he told me he was – 'following The Survivor Diet and The Prisoner Workout'.
 I took a deep breathe and began to educate him on the healthy, balanced way to get fit and lose weight.
 He listened silently and then retorted “I was just doing what the people on Survivor do, they only eat rice, exercise all the time, and lose a ton of weight”.
 I explained to him that when he exercises for several hours and doesn’t fuel his body properly, most of the weight he lost was water, and then muscle.

 You can’t help but notice that once the Survivor season is over the contestants look emaciated and frail.
 By starving yourself you will lose pounds, but not in a healthy way.
 And if kept up over long periods of time (Survivor only lasts 30 days) you will go into ‘starvation mode’ where your body will start to hold onto every calorie you eat, not knowing when it will get more, and then store it as fat.
 Your metabolism will slow down and eventually you will put the weight back on.
 Once you start eating normally again, you will gain more pounds -like the contestants who finish the show and return to ‘normal’ life, put weight back on and resemble healthy again.